HorizenOfficial/horizen-docs/docs/5-governance/03-voting_process/02-quick_voting_guide.md

 How much voting power do I have?

 Your voting power is a sum of the following criteria:

-$ZEN in your wallet.
+- $ZEN in your wallet.
-The total amount of $ZEN that was delegated to your wallet.